 Here are the slides from the GEC 2012 Foundation Talk.

 My teaching responsibilities include courses for students majoring in physics, as well as courses for non-physics majors, such as chemists, biologists and pre-med students.
-In the Spring 2013 semester, I am teaching the following courses:
+In the Spring 2014 semester, I will be on sabbatical.

 Generation of Mathematica animations to show the charge distribution of collisionally excited states.
 Click here for details.